paulmriordan/freelancer-theme/_posts/2012-06-01-Monsters vs Pirates - Dreamfire Games.markdown

 img: monstervspirates.jpg
 alt: image-alt
 title: Monsters vs Pirates - Dreamfire Games
-description: As part of a team of 5 (2 programmers), I undertook a wide range of responsibilities, including gameplay and UI, game architecture, and back-end server setup and integration.
+description: <p align="left"> As part of a team of 5 (2 programmers), I undertook a wide range of responsibilities, including gameplay and UI, game architecture, and back-end server setup and integration. </p>
 ---